Josh-Cena/eslint-config-jc/docs/eslint-base/literals.md

 ### [`no-control-regex`](https://eslint.org/docs/rules/no-control-regex)

+- Severity: warning
+- Related:
+  - `regexp/no-control-character`

-- Severity: warning Control characters are rarely used in regular expressions because they are rarely present in string literals at all.
+Control characters are rarely used in regular expressions because they are rarely present in string literals at all.
 It's only set to warning so you should not fear disabling the rule where needed.

 ### [`no-div-regex`](https://eslint.org/docs/rules/no-div-regex)